sradics/digital-garden/_notes/Team Genius.md

 ---
 Stay as small as possible, and as close to the optimal team sizes as it can. •      Focus on and constantly improve communications. •      Maximize the diversity of skills and attitudes. •      Recognize and celebrate achievements and milestones. •      Carefully manage transitions. — location: [3482](kindle://book?action=open&asin=B00OG8AXKO&location=3482) ^ref-38831

 ---
+•      Stay as small as possible, and as close to the optimal team sizes as it can. •      Focus on and constantly improve communications. •      Maximize the diversity of skills and attitudes. •      Recognize and celebrate achievements and milestones. •      Carefully manage transitions. — location: [3556](kindle://book?action=open&asin=B00OG8AXKO&location=3556) ^ref-58122

+---
 they need to assert those practices even more for the sake of morale, loyalty, and coordination. — location: [3489](kindle://book?action=open&asin=B00OG8AXKO&location=3489) ^ref-3169